My first ADMIN Magazine article to be published, titled Optimize your DNS with Unbound, is scheduled for issue #52.

-I am a big fan of the Unbound server.
+I am a big fan of Unbound.
 Unbound is a recursive DNS server that is well suited for use in home and office LANs.
 It has been running in my personal and company networks, speeding name resolution and filtering unwanted queries, for a couple of years already.
 It is included by default in the OpenBSD core install, and I use this server software mostly on the OpenBSD platform.

 It occurred to me that I could document what I was doing with Unbound, how I was doing it and why.
 The end result is the article Optimize your DNS with Unbound.
 Since I was expecting it to get published by Linux Magazine, the document is very Linux focused, but most of it applies to OpenBSD.